superatty/air_hockey_challenge_test/docs/source/evaluation.rst

 Metric
 ------

-Each task is evaluated by 1000 episodes.
+The agent is evaluated by playing against the baseline agent for 45000 steps.
 We will compute two metrics in the evaluation:

 **Success Rate**: A success criterion is defined for each task.
 We will check if the task succeed when the episode terminates.
 Each episode can terminate because of two reasons:

-1. maximum number of steps reached; 2.
+#.
+Maximum number of steps reached
+#.
 No further interaction can be in the episodes.

 **Deployability**: The deployability score will assess your agent in multiple aspects.
 Each metric will be assigned one or more penalty points depending on the level